-6. That Full Council approve the following:

-- a) The appointment of Wealden Leisure (trading as Freedom Leisure) to manage the Council's leisure facilities; - b) A total capital budget of £3.495m for 2021/22, being an increase of £2.46m on the existing budget, to be funded as detailed in Appendix B; - c) An increase in the revenue budget for 2021/22 and 2022/23 (of £574k and £557k respectively) to be funded from the MTFP support reserve. - d) Note the additional net income stream to the Council arising from this contract (from 2023/24), as described in Appendix B, and the review that will be undertaken on how this income will be utilised.
+- 7. That the District Executive recommend to the Council to approve the following: - a) The appointment of Wealden Leisure (trading as Freedom Leisure) to manage the Council's leisure facilities: - b) A total capital budget of £3.495m for 2021/22, being an increase of £2.46m on the existing budget, to be funded as detailed in Appendix B; - c) An increase in the revenue budget for 2021/22 and 2022/23 (of £574k and £557k respectively) to be funded from the MTFP support reserve. - d) Note the additional net income stream to the Council arising from this contract (from 2023/24), as described in Appendix B, and the review that will be undertaken on how this income will be utilised.